 Games: 164 | Goals: 168 | Assists: 49

 Carlo Ancelotti / Real Madrid (2013 – 2015)

 Carletto and Ronaldo enjoyed a superb two years together, which saw the Portuguese win his second Champions League title in 2013/14.

-The former AC Milan boss actually pushed Ronaldo out of his comfort zone by making him play as a centre-forward instead of a winger at times.
+The current Real Madrid boss actually pushed Ronaldo out of his comfort zone by making him play as a center-forward instead of a winger at times.
 His new playing system, in fact, yielded some great results and was a breath of fresh air from the Mourinho era.

 The following season saw Los Galacticos finish just two points behind La Liga champions Barcelona with a league-best of 118 goals.

 Games: 101 | Goals: 112 | Assists: 47

 Sir Alex Ferguson / Manchester United (2003 – 2009)